 1950s - The other exterior view in the premiere night set by Ralph Morris.

 1955 - A view appearing in the 2007 Arcadia Publishing book "Huntington Park" by James Kinsey.
-He notes that the California is running "Seven Year Itch" with Marilyn.
+He notes that the California was running "Seven Year Itch" with Marilyn.
 At the Park, farther down the street, it's Richard Widmark in "Hell and High Water."
 Thanks to Jason Vega for spotting the photo.
 The book is available on Amazon.
 There's a preview on Google Books.

 1950s - A postcard view looking north toward the California.
 Thanks to Hugo Ruiz for spotting it on a City of Huntington Park social media post.

 1958 - A fine front of the streetcar view.
 To the right of the amber lights is the marquee of the California advertising "Run Silent, Run Deep," a March release with Clark Gable and Burt Lancaster along with "Cross Up," starring Larry Parks and Constance Smith, a film originally out in 1954 with the title "Tiger By The Tail."
-Down the block the Park Theatre is running "Snow White."
+Down the block the Park Theatre was running "Snow White."
 Thanks to Sean Ault for sharing this photo from his collection.

 late 1950s - The California's vertical is over on the right.
 Thanks to Sean Ault for sharing the photo from his collection.